 - KTC has decades of experience integrating all four types of industrial robots to solve manufacturing problems.

 To compete in the global economy, many companies are expanding the use of different types of industrial robots in their modern manufacturing facilities.
 If you aren’t familiar with the four main types of robots, now is the time to start doing some robotics research and learning the strengths and weaknesses of each kind and their common uses.

-There are certainly other, less-common types of industrial robots, and sometimes one or more of the main types are combined to form a hybrid.
-However, these four types are the configurations that you’re most likely to find working tirelessly in a modern factory.
+There are certainly other, less-common types of industrial robots, and sometimes one or more of the main kinds are combined to form a hybrid.
+However, these four different types are the configurations that you’re most likely to find working tirelessly in a modern factory.

-Keller Technology Corporation has decades of experience integrating all of these four main types of industrial robots.
-Contact us to learn more about possible robotic systems solutions to your most challenging manufacturing problems.
+Keller Technology Corporation (KTC) has decades of experience integrating all of these four main types of industrial robots.